orchestral/html/README.md

 ### Quick Installation

-Above installation can also be simplify by using the following command:
+Above installation can also be simplified by using the following command:

     composer require "orchestra/html=~3.0"